Get detailed answers to all your questions about Bluebook™.

-Yes, if you take a College Board–approved accommodation, it will be applied to your digital exams, too.
-When you have a digital exam in Bluebook™, you’ll see a personal information screen that lists your name and any accommodations you’re approved for.
+Yes, if you have a College Board-approved accommodation, it will be applied to your digital exams, too.
+When you take a digital exam in Bluebook™, you’ll see a personal information screen that lists your name and any accommodations you’re approved for.

 If you’re approved for extra time or breaks, they’ll be applied to your digital exam.

 Some accommodations work differently on a digital test than with a paper and pencil test.
 Get more information about testing accommodations.

 Does my device need to connect to the internet?

 Yes.
 You’ll need to be online when you check in on test day.
 But once you’re testing, if your internet connection drops momentarily, you’ll still be able to test.
 At the end of the test, you’ll need to be online so Bluebook™ can upload your answers.
 If you’re offline at the end of the test, you’ll see instructions in the app to reconnect and submit your work.

 What if I have a technical problem during testing?

 If you hit a snag during testing, follow any instructions you see in Bluebook™.
 If you and your proctor can’t quickly resolve the issue, they’ll send you to a help room where a staff member will assist you.
 Your testing time will be paused until you rejoin the exam.